 If you’re flying outdoors, take a peek at the weather report.
 Most drones are moderately waterproof, but the smaller and lighter your set-up gets, the more easily it will be pushed around by the wind.
 A mini drone can turn into a mini rocket in a windstorm!
 That’s why we recommend an indoor location for your class’s first flight experience, one which provides new pilots with:

 The most common way people crash their drones is by getting distracted while flying.
 To avoid these costly distractions with your class, work to set up an environment that shifts your students’ perceptions of what they’re learning.
 In other words, make sure they know that while drones are fun, there is a small amount of risk you take when you begin flying — if they want to protect their classmates and themselves, there’s no room for horseplay during drone time.

 A good way to keep pilots focused is with a few flight rules, guidelines like these that will help keep student eyes on their drone.

 Now, it’s a fine line to walk.
 On the one hand, safety is a priority, but on the other, you don’t want to discourage and scare students away from ever investigating outside of their comfort zone.
 Frame flight time as a responsibility to keep everyone safe, and as long as your students know the risks involved, the general classroom perception should change.

-Just like how different radio stations have to transmit on different frequencies, when multiple drones are in the air each needs to be transmitting video on a unique channel to avoid interfering with each other.
-The type of telemetry system installed in the drone and radio controller determine which frequency bands your drone has to work with:
+Just like how different radio stations have to transmit on different frequencies when multiple drones are in the air each needs to be transmitting video on a unique channel to avoid interfering with each other.
+The type of telemetry system installed in the drone and radio controller determines which frequency bands your drone has to work with: